Commitment + Clinical Leadership = Better Outcomes

 Strawberries Can Keep Your Memory Strong

-A study conducted by Harvard Researchers at Brigham and Women’s hospital found that women who ate strawberries and blueberries can delay memory decline by two and a half years.8 The women were surveyed on what they ate each year and tested on their cognitive abilities.
+A study conducted by Harvard Researchers at Brigham and Women’s Hospital found that women who ate strawberries and blueberries could delay memory decline by two and a half years.8 The women were surveyed on what they ate each year and tested on their cognitive abilities.

 One reason strawberries may improve your memory is they contain fistein, which is a flavonoid that can boost the pathways that control long-term memories.
 Fistein strengthens the connections between neural pathways using long-term potentiation, which improves current neural connections and helps create new ones.9